proggR/sprintschool-admin/admin/ideation.md

 6 cohorts = $9000 = 28 sessions/month
 5000 retained = 4000 to spend = 26 sessions covered @ $150/session for guest trainers
 = 2 sessions/month on me

+## Trainer Cert Future Feature

+This certificate certifies that the holder, [Name], has demonstrated the necessary experience and qualifications to train new hires in [course/program name].
+The holder has completed all required training and has shown a thorough understanding of the subject matter.
+They have also demonstrated their ability to effectively communicate and teach the material to others.
+This certificate is granted as evidence of the holder's qualifications and serves as an endorsement of their ability to train new hires in the specified course or program.